 Tasks to mitigate the risk Progress update 3) Embedding Business Continuity - Ensure there is a programme of work to embed BC into the organisation.
 This includes awareness raising initiatives and training for support staff and resilience representatives.
 Training also includes the BC e-learning package which needs to be reviewed, relaunched, and the uptake monitored.
 Departments must ensure staff attend training and complete exercises/tests.
 3) The Business Continuity for managers course is now over subscribed despite more dates being added to the training programme.
-The annual survey is in the process of being completed, already with more than 800 responses - 200 more than last year.
+There were more than 900 responses to the annual survey.
+Feedback is being given to each department, there was a big increase this year in the numbers of staff taking their laptop home.
 Training and exercising is being completed across the organisation but a full programme of training and exercising needs to be developed.
 All plans must be exercised once per year.
-The target for the end of September is to achieve 50%.
+The percentage is increasing gradually.
+Currently the percentage is 31%, the target by the end of September is 50%.
 A tactical / silver course is being developed for NCC staff.
 A Resilience debrief on the March 2018 severe weather took place on 10th April 2018.
 Key learnings from this from the gold and silver group feedback (representing the organisation across the board) was presented to the Resilience Board on 19th April 2018 by the Head of Resilience.
 4) Implement the Business Continuity Framework 4) Every quarter the Resilience Management Board receive an update of where NCC are in implementing the BC Framework, there are no red items.
 This has been developed further by communicating the positon of the departments using the assurance framework and those sections marked as red/amber (where applicable) should be linked to departmental risk registers.
-This will be due to be completed again once the BC survey results have been reviewed.
+These reports are currently being completed.
+For example Adult Social Services have made significant progress and moved from 4 reds, 11 amber, 10 green to 1 red, 8 amber and 15 green.
 Each department will receive a report showing where the departmental strengths and weaknesses are in relation to Resilience.

-5) Gain assurance that ICT could be recovered in line with timescales detailed within the BIAs.
+Tasks to mitigate the risk Progress update 5) Gain assurance that ICT could be recovered in line with timescales detailed within the BIAs.
 Overall Risk Treatment: Treat 5) Full ICT data from the Business Impact Analysis has been provided to IMT and we are awaiting their comments and feedback.
 The aspiration is that what the Business has documented within the BIAs should be used to help shape IMT infrastructure projects and the currect DR project.
 There are several new technologies being introduced such as the new telephony system, whilst they offer numerous benefits, Resilience have requested a briefing on any additional risks the new technologies may bring.
 For example for outlying buildings without generators, a loss of power my cause a complete loss of communications.
 This briefing has not been completed yet, and has been raised.
 The target date for this risk has been amended to 31/10/18 to take into account resource requirements within ICT and the timescales for the infrastructure projects in IMT which will improve resilience of ICT and mean ICT continuity in the event of failure of ICT at CH.
 ICT have drafted a report showing levels of resilience and where there are gaps and the Resilience Team have reviewed this.
 IMT have now provided timescales for when ICT will be more resilient, and specifically a date for when additional exercises can take place at the PDC.